ClusterLabs/PAF/docs/workshop/en/workshop-PAF.md

 ::: notes

-FR 1. positionner un mot de passe pour l'utilisateur `hacluster` sur chaque nœud FR
-FR L'outil `pcs` se sert de l'utilisateur système `hacluster` pour s'authentifier FR auprès de `pcsd`.
-Puisque les commandes de gestion du cluster peuvent être FR exécutées depuis n'importe quel membre du cluster, il est recommandé de FR configurer le même mot de passe pour cet utilisateur sur tous les nœuds pour FR éviter les confusions.
-FR
 1. create a password for the `hacluster` user on each node.

 The `pcs` tool uses the `hacluster` system user for the authentication with `pcsd`.
-Since the cluster management commands can be executed for any member of the cluster, it is advised to configure the same password on all node to avoid mixing them up.
+Since the cluster management commands can be executed from any member of the cluster, it is advised to configure the same password on all node to avoid mixing them up.

-FR 2. authentifier les membres du cluster entre eux
-FR
-FR Remarque: à partir de Pacemaker 2, cette commande doit être exécutée sur chaque FR nœud du cluster.
-FR
-2. authenticate all cluster members among each other
+2. authenticate all cluster members with each other

 Note: since Pacemaker 2, the command must be executed on each node of the cluster.